fusion809/fusion809.github.io-old/_posts/2015-12-02-comparison-of-free-operating-systems.md

 {% include image.html image="CentOS-7.png" width="1000px" float="none" description="CentOS 7 running GNOME 3" %}

 ### Background
 {% include os.html bugs="https://bugs.centos.org/my_view_page.php" d="https://www.centos.org/download/" dw="centos" os="CentOS" forum="https://www.centos.org/forums/" wiki="https://wiki.centos.org/" ml="https://wiki.centos.org/GettingHelp/ListInfo" docs="https://www.centos.org/docs/" irc="https://wiki.centos.org/irc" wp="CentOS" gr="centos" %}, which is an acronym for <b>C</b>ommunity <b>E</b>nterprise <b>O</b>perating <b>S</b>ystem, is a Linux distribution that is based on Fedora and Red Hat Enterprise Linux (RHEL), that unlike Fedora, values stability over bleeding-edge software.
 It is essentially a free equivalent to RHEL, as it is designed for individuals or organizations that do not require commercial support (that is, paid support, the type of support that comes with RHEL), but still require the system stability of an enterprise-class operating system.
 Its stability comes from the fact it uses older, but more thoroughly-tested versions of the software found on Fedora.
-For example, its current (as of {{ page.date | date: "%d %B %y" }}) 7.1503 release uses GNOME 3.12 and the 3.10 version of the Linux kernel, both are from two years ago.
+For example, its current (as of {{ page.date | date: "%d %B %y" }}) 7.1503 release uses GNOME 3.12 and the 3.10 version of the Linux kernel, both are from roughly two years ago.

 I, with my love of using the latest software, have not really taken a liking for CentOS.
 Rather, if I ever have to use a Linux distribution derived from Red Hat, I usually use the latest release of Fedora (currently Fedora 23).
 Unlike Fedora, CentOS is also more restricted in its architecture support, see Fedora can run on 32-bit and 64-bit machines, while CentOS can only run on 64-bit machines.